 - know what devices the generator will operate;

 - make sure there is an adequate supply of fuel safely stored.

 - Review existing evacuation plans.
-Ensure planned relocation sites are not in low lying areas subject to storm surge or flooding effects.
-Remember, given the anticipated track of the hurricane, a particular planned relocation site may not be available for use.
-Remember, monitor your local emergency radio and TV stations for information on which, if any, community shelters might be available, for citizen advisories and for any special instructions.
+Ensure relocation sites are not in low lying areas subject to storm surge or flooding effects.
+Given the anticipated track of the hurricane, DDS Relocation Sites noted in the DDS Special Operations Plan for Emergency Relocation may not be available for use.
+You will be informed which DDS Relocation Sites are available for occupancy, and any other special instructions, via citizen advisories and/or through direct communication from DDS.
+Remember, monitor your local emergency radio and TV stations.

 - Encourage all personnel to establish their own personal/family evacuation plans.

-- Identify the items you will need to take with you should you need to evacuate and relocate.
+- Identify the items you will need to take with you should evacuation be necessary.